mzimbres/rtcpp/README.md

 std::list and std::set.
 The benchmark is made inside of a pure function, say foo.
 Since the function is pure, we expect it to behave the same way, regardless of global state.
-However, with fragmentation I noticed I can degrade its performance up to one order of magnitude.
+However, with fragmentation I noticed I can degrade performance up to one order of magnitude.
 For example

 ```c++
   fragments_heap(); // Comment this for non-fragmented scenario.
   foo(std::list<int>());
 ```
 The following graphs show how the function fragments_heap influence the performance of foo.